viamrobotics/docs/docs/fleet/locations.md

 When you create a new organization, Viam automatically creates a new location for you.
 You can create additional locations by typing a new location name in the **New Location** field in the left side navigation bar on the [**FLEET** page](https://app.viam.com/robots) and clicking **Add**.

-Click a location's name to display the list of robots associated with that location.
+Click a location's name to display the list of machines associated with that location.

 ### Create a sub-location